sbt/sbt-native-packager/src/sphinx/archetypes/systemloaders.rst

 .. code-block:: scala

-  defaultLinuxStartScriptLocation in Debian := "/lib/systemd/system"
+  Debian / defaultLinuxStartScriptLocation := "/lib/systemd/system"

 You may need to change these paths according to your distribution.
 References are